MHaroonBaig/MotionKit/README.md

 ```
 ##Getting Gyroscope Values
-You can get the Gyroscope values just by typing
+Gyroscope values could be retrieved by the following few lines of code.

 ```swift
     var motionKit = MotionKit()